elderly man at a restaurant

 Overly Formal Fine Dining Restaurants

-Fancy venues are beautiful but the strict dress rules, petite-portions and swish atmosphere can be a pain in the rear to enter.
+Fancy venues are beautiful but the strict dress rules, petite-portions and swish atmosphere can be a pain to enter.
 It’s just more fun to be in a cozy, quiet restaurant and have good food.

 Loud Sports Bars